 A vulnerability was discovered in the Zoom video conferencing app that could have allowed a hacker to gain access to the webcam on Apple’s Mac range of computers.

-The issue was apparently notable because the third party developer zoom had installed a hidden web server on people’s Macs that was used to automatically answer incoming calls.
+The issue was particularly notable because the third-party developer Zoom had installed a hidden web server on people’s Macs that was used to automatically answer incoming calls.
+This hidden web server was installed without the users’ explicit consent, raising significant privacy and security concerns.
+The web server remained on the system even after the Zoom app was uninstalled, which meant that users were still vulnerable to potential attacks.

 Earlier this week, a security researcher published a blog highlighting concerns with aspects of the Zoom platform.
 In engaging this researcher over the past 90 days, we misjudged the situation and did not respond quickly enough — and that’s on us.
 We take full ownership and we’ve learned a great deal.
 What I can tell you is that we take user security incredibly seriously and we are wholeheartedly committed to doing right by our users.

-Whilst the issue was caused by a third party developer, it is good that Apple has decided to address this issue themselves and make sure it was fixed.
+Whilst the issue was caused by a third-party developer, it is good that Apple has decided to address this issue themselves and make sure it was fixed.
+Apple’s intervention not only protected users but also sent a strong message to other developers about the importance of maintaining high security standards.

 Source MacRumors